Positive curvature, torus symmetry, and matroids: Cogirth bounds for regular matroids of small rank

 Since $c(1) = 1$, $c(2) = 2/3$, and $c(3) = 1/2$ by the inductive hypothesis, we derive that

 This is equivalent to the claimed bound for $d = 6$.
 The proof for $d \in \{7,8,9\}$ is similarly straightforward in all cases with one exception.

-From the above proposition, the only possiblity that the bound for \(c(7)\) does not hold is the case that there is a rank-\(7\) regular matroid \(M\) which decomposes as a $3$-sum of a rank-\(3\) matroid and a rank-\(6\) matroid but does not decompose as a $1$- or $2$-sum.
-In particular, \(M\) is \(3\)-connected.
-But now it follows from Corollary 13.4.6 of \cite{Oxley_matroids} that one of the following three cases hold for \(M\): \begin{itemize} \item \(M\) is graphic \item \(M\) is cographic \item \(M\) decomposes as a three-sum of two matroids of ranks at least \(4\). \end{itemize} In all of these cases it follows from the above propositions that the bound \(c(7)\) given in the table hold for \(M\).
+From the above proposition, the only possibility that the bound for \(c_{de}(d)\) does not hold is the case that $d = 7$ and there is a rank-\(7\) regular matroid \(M\) which decomposes as a $3$-sum of a rank-\(3\) matroid and a rank-\(6\) matroid but does not decompose as a $1$- or $2$-sum.
+Fortunately we can avoid this case.
+Indeed, since $M$ is not a $1$-sum or $2$-sum, \cite[Section 8.3]{Oxley_matroids} implies that \(M\) is \(3\)-connected, which implies by \cite[Corollary 13.4.6]{Oxley_matroids} that one of the following holds: \begin{itemize} \item \(M\) is graphic \item \(M\) is cographic \item \(M\) decomposes as a three-sum of two matroids of ranks at least \(4\). \end{itemize} In all of these cases it follows from the above propositions that the bound \(c(7)\) given in the table hold for \(M\).
 Hence Theorem \ref{thm:cd} in the decomposable case follows from the result in smaller ranks together with Proposition \ref{pro:bounds-decomp}.

 We proceed to the proof of Proposition \ref{pro:bounds-decomp}.
 We need the following lemma.

 \begin{lemma} Let \(M=M_1\oplus_k M_2\) for \(\mathbb{F}_2\)-regular matroids \(M_1\) and \(M_2\) and \(k=1,2,3\).
 Then: \begin{enumerate} \item \(\rank(M)\leq\rank(M_1)+\rank(M_2)-k+1\), \item \(c(M)^{-1}\geq c(M_1')^{-1}+c(M_2')^{-1}\), where \(M_i'\) is a minor of \(M_i\) with \(\rank M_i'=\rank M_i-k+1\), \(i=1,2\). \end{enumerate} \end{lemma} \begin{proof} First assume that \(k=1\).
 We use the same notation as in the definition of the one-sum.
 The first claim is obvious from the definition of the one-sum.
 Let \(\lambda\) be a probability measure on \(M\), then by considering vectors \(v\in V_i^*\subset (V_1\oplus V_2)^*\) in the sums (\ref{eq:1}) we find: